LIGO Detector Characterization in the first half of the fourth Observing run

-This would, among other things, require more person power, increased automation of the tools such as ac{DQR} and Event Validation, and a stronger collaboration between the instrument science and \ac{DetChar} group.
-These efforts will lead to more robust identification of weak astrophysical GW signals in noisy LIGO data, and thus a deeper probe of the GW sky.
+This would, among other things, require more person power, increased automation of tools such as \ac{DQR} and Event Validation, and stronger collaboration between instrument science and \ac{DetChar} group.
+These efforts will lead to more robust identification of weak astrophysical GW signals in noisy LIGO data, and thus to a deeper probe of the GW sky.

-Data-quality products described in this paper from previous Observing Runs have been released publicly on the Gravitational-Wave Open Science Center webpage (GWOSC) \footnote{\href{https://gwosc.org}{www.gwosc.org}}, and when the O4a data is publicly released, data quality products will be released alongside~\cite{GWOSC-2023}.
+Data-quality products described in this paper from previous Observing runs have been publicly released on the Gravitational Wave Open Science Center (GWOSC) webpage \footnote{\href{https://gwosc.org}{www.gwosc.org}}, and when the O4a data are publicly released, data-quality products will be released alongside~\cite{GWOSC-2023}.

 \ack{ We would like to thank Christopher Berry, Jess McIver and Alan Weinstein for their many helpful comments and suggestions.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation and operates under Cooperative Agreement PHY-1764464.
 Advanced LIGO was built under grant No. PHY-0823459.
 This work uses the LIGO computing clusters and data from the Advanced LIGO detectors.
 This document has been assigned LIGO-number LIGO-P2400320.}